 Or, maybe you have highly sensitive data in an external system that you don't want to be stored in Dynamics.

-There is no support for Dynamics 365 business processes around Virtual Entity data.
+There is no support for Dynamics 365 business processes around Virtual Table data.
 As result, business process flows or workflows cannot be utilized that reference this data because it is not held the Dynamics instance or reside on your tenant.

 This is an important point and will likely be a defining factor in determining which integration approach is needed.